Hypania invalida (Grube, 1860)

 There is little or no evidence to support that Hypania invalida has the potential for significant environmental impacts if introduced to the Great Lakes.

 Panov et al. (2009) list H. invalida as a white-list species, meaning there is a low risk of it causing significant ecological impacts to introduced areas.
 There are currently no reports of significant environmental impacts attributed to the presence of this species.
 Zoric et al. (2010) conclude that this species has limited influence on the overall benthic community.
-However, in some instances very dense populations have been recorded (46,875 ind/m2) but without mention of impact on other species (Popescu-Marinescu 1992; Norf et al. 2010; Pavel et al. 2021.
+Although in some instances very dense populations have been recorded (46,875 ind/m2), these are without mention of impact on other species (Popescu-Marinescu 1992; Norf et al. 2010; Pavel et al. 2021.

 There is little or no evidence to support that Hypania invalida has the potential for significant socio-economic impacts if introduced to the Great Lakes.

-There is little or no evidence to support that Hypania invalida has the potential for significant beneficial effects if introduced to the Great Lakes.
+Hypania invalida has moderate potential for benefit to the Great Lakes.

 Management: Regulations